kyma-project/addons/docs/getting-started.md

 ## Troubleshooting

 Check the Helm Broker Pod's logs.
-It can give you a lot of information about the occurred issue.
+They can give you a lot of information about the occurred issue.
 To check the logs, run:

 ```
 kubectl logs -n kyma-system -l app=helm-broker